youngeunkwon0405/RL/docs/guides/grpo.md

 class DatumSpec(TypedDict):
     message_log: LLMMessageLogType
     length: int  # total (concatenated) length of the message tensors
-    extra_env_info: Dict[str, Any] # anything your environment requires goes here, for example the 'answer' of a math problem
+    extra_env_info: dict[str, Any] # anything your environment requires goes here, for example the 'answer' of a math problem
     loss_multiplier: float  # multiplier for the loss for this datum.
 0 to mask out (say the sample is invalid)
     idx: int
     task_name: Optional[str] = "default"